Kalmera74/MangaRead.Backend/README.md

 # Manga Read Backend

-MangaRead Backend is a scalable, DDD-based backend for a manga and WebNovel reading application.
+MangaRead Backend is a scalable, DDD-based backend for a Manga et all and WebNovel reading application.
-It provides a RESTful API, flexible file storage (local or S3), database migrations, and integrates seamlessly with the [MangaRead Crawler](https://github.com/Kalmera74/MangaRead.Crawler).
+It provides a RESTful API, flexible file storage (local or S3) or streaming from an external source, database migrations, and integrates seamlessly with the [MangaRead Crawler](https://github.com/Kalmera74/MangaRead.Crawler).

 ## Key Features